9 Tips for Boosting the Speed of your Shopify Website

 We have all heard the Idiom “Slow and Steady Wins the Race.”
 However, when it comes to search engine optimization, fast page speed and site performance are key factors to success in the e-commerce world.

-That is the reality – more users accessing the sites or buy products from their smartphone and they expect sites to load as soon as they click on a hyperlink.
-Slow loading web pages can lead to high bounce rate, low user engagement, less traffic, and hence adverse effect on your sales.
+That is the reality – more users accessing the sites or buy products from their smartphone, and they expect sites to load as soon as they click on a hyperlink.
+Slow-loading web pages can lead to a high bounce rate, low user engagement, less traffic, and hence an adverse effect on your sales.

 Just check these numbers based on Google /SOASTA research:

 Therefore, it is clear: your website needs to load super quickly to avoid high bounce rate, low user engagement and not to lose out the sale opportunities.

 If you are running a Shopify e-Commerce website, the following tips can significantly increase your site’s loading speed.

 I am going to break down a few ways to analyze your site using tools; obviously, following the suggestions that are given will often improve your site.

 Analyzes the Mobile and Desktop Performance with PageSpeed Insights

 PageSpeed Insights tool by Google generates PageSpeed score and PageSpeed suggestions for your pages to make your website faster.
 The tool reveals the critical elements for mobile and desktop separately like: